sungnga/react-ecommerce/react-frontend/README.md

     - We can use this values state in a form, so the user can update their profile info

 **3. User profile update - frontend**
-- Create a form with prepopulated information about the user so the user can update their profile.
+- Create a form with pre-populated information about the user so the user can update their profile.
 To populate the user info, we need to get the user info from the backend using the read() method with the given userId.
 Once the user updates their profile, we can use the update() method to make an api request to update the user info in the backend.
 Also use the updateUser() method to update the user info in the localStorage so the user can see the updated changes.
 After they have successfully updated the profile, we can redirect them to the cart page
 - In Profile.js file:
   - Import Redirect component from react-router-dom: `import { Link, Redirect } from 'react-router-dom';`
-  - Write a profileUpdate method that renders a form with prepopulated user info coming from the values states
+  - Write a profileUpdate method that renders a form with pre-populated user info coming from the values states
     - This method takes name, email, and password as arguments
     - The form has input fields for name, email, and password, and a submit button
     - The handleChange method will be executed when the input field value changes